 More favorite bread recipes

-- Spiced Orange Cranberry Bread has been pinned over 8000 times.
-We love this bread so much and make two loaves at a time.
+- Spiced Orange Cranberry Bread has been pinned over 8,000 times.
+We love this bread so much that we make two loaves at a time.

-- Pumpkin Cranberry Bread with Orange Glaze is perfect to serve in the fall and for Thanksgiving.
-You will love all the delicious flavors and warming spices.
+- Pumpkin Cranberry Bread with Orange Glaze is perfect for fall and Thanksgiving.
+You will love its delicious flavors and warming spices.

-- Crescent Roll Cinnamon Rolls are always a favorite and so easy to make.
+- Crescent Roll Cinnamon Rolls have always been a favorite and so easy to make.

-- If you love sourdough, try this recipe for Sourdough Brioche that bakes up soft and tender.
+- If you love sourdough, try this recipe for Sourdough Brioche, which bakes up soft and tender.

 More Pecan Recipes

 - For pecan lovers, these Mini Pecan Tarts are always a favorite anytime I serve them.
-They are perfect for the holidays; they freeze well and make great gifts for food.
+They are perfect for the holidays, freeze well, and make great food gifts.

 - These Butter Pecan Blondies are thick, rich, and chewy with browned butter and toasted pecans.